toddbirchard/ghost-webhook-api/README.md

 #### Newsletter

+Logistics of adding or removing newsletter subscriptions.

   * **POST** `/subscription`: Send welcome email to newsletter subscribers via Mailgun.
   * **DELETE** `/subscription`: Track newsletter unsubscribe events.

 #### Authors

+Insight to scenarios where Authors likely need assistance.

  * **POST** `/authors/post`: Notify site admin/editor when posts are ready for review, or when another author modifies an admin post.

 #### Github

+Notifications when user activity is made on project repos.

   *  **POST** `/github/pr`: Trigger SMS notification when contributors open a Github PR in a specified Github org.
   *  **POST** `/github/issue`: Trigger SMS notification when contributors open a Github issue in a specified Github org.